Frank Moreau

-Franklin H. Moreau (born September 9, 1976) is an American former professional football running back who played for the Kansas City Chiefs and Jacksonville Jaguars of the National Football League (NFL).
-He was drafted by the Chiefs in the fourth round of the 2000 NFL draft after playing college football for the Louisville Cardinals.
+Franklin H. Moreau (born September 9, 1976) is an American former professional football player who was a running back for the Kansas City Chiefs and Jacksonville Jaguars of the National Football League (NFL).
+He was selected by the Chiefs in the fourth round of the 2000 NFL draft after playing college football for the Louisville Cardinals.
 He was also a member of the Houston Texans and New England Patriots but did not appear in any games for either team.

 Early life

 Moreau was born on September 9, 1976, in Pineville, Louisiana.
 He played high school football at Central Hardin High School in Elizabethtown, Kentucky.
 He rushed for 1,514 yards and 11 touchdowns his senior year, including a (since broken) single-game school record of 291 yards.
 Moreau also earned all-state honors that year and was named to the Kentucky-Tennessee All-Star Game.

 College career

 Moreau played college football for the Louisville Cardinals from 1995 to 1999.
 After a series of injuries to the team's running backs, Moreau saw significant playing time during the final five games of the 1995 season, rushing 96 times for 416 yards and two touchdowns.
 He earned the starting job to begin the 1996 season but suffered a season-ending knee injury during the first game.
 He returned to the team in 1997 as a backup but regained the starting job partway through the season, recording 120 carries for 573 yards and five touchdowns.
 Moreau spent the 1998 season as a backup to Leroy Collins, rushing 43 times for 307 yards and three touchdowns.
 After Collins declared for the NFL draft, Moreau returned as the starter for his redshirt senior year in 1999, totaling 233 rushing attempts for 1,289 yards and 17 touchdowns while also catching 38 passes for 285 yards.
 He also played the majority of his senior season with a broken hand.

 His 2,599 career rushing yards were fifth best in school history.
 He graduated from Louisville with a master's degree in Sports Administration.